DeepTriangle: A Deep Learning Approach to Loss Reserving: Data and Model Architecture

 The predictor for the sample contains two components.
 The first component is the observed history as of the end of the calendar year associated with the cell:

 In other words, for each accident year and at each evaluation date for which we have data, we attempt to predict future development of the accident year's paid losses and claims outstanding based on the observed history as of that date.
-While we are ultimately interested in \(P_{ij}\), the paid losses, we include claims outstanding as an auxiliary output of the model.
-Since the two quantities are related, we expect to obtain better performance by jointly training than predicting each quantity independently (Collobert and Weston 2008).
+While we are ultimately interested in \(P_{i,j}\), the paid losses, we include claims outstanding as an auxiliary output of the model.
+We elaborate on the reasoning behind this approach in the next section.

 The second component of the predictor is the company identifier associated with the experience.
 Because we include experience from multiple companies in each training iteration, we need a way to differentiate the data from different companies.
 We discuss handling of the company identifier in more detail in the next section.